michaeluno/admin-page-framework/readme.txt

 - `size` - a combination field of the text and the select fields that let the user set sizes with a selectable unit.
 - `section_title` - a text field type that will be placed in the section title so that it lets the user set the section title.
 - `system` - displays the site system information.
+- `inline_mixed` - consists of inline elements of fields with different field types.

 <h4>Bundled Custom Field Types</h4>
 With custom field types, you can create more detailed customized field outputs.
 The demo component includes the following example custom field types.